file - determine file type

 Uses mfile as an alternate magic file, instead of /etc/magic.

-Specifies the name of a file containing position-sensitive tests that are applied to a file in order to classify it (see magic(4)).
+Specifies the name of a file containing position-sensitive tests that are applied to a file in order to classify it (see magic(5)).
 If the –m option is specified without specifying the –d option or the –M option, position-sensitive default system tests are applied after the position-sensitive tests specified by the –m option.

-Specifies the name of a file containing position-sensitive tests that are applied to a file in order to classify it (see magic(4)).
+Specifies the name of a file containing position-sensitive tests that are applied to a file in order to classify it (see magic(5)).
 No position-sensitive default system tests nor context-sensitive default system tests are applied unless the –d option is also specified.

 If the –M option is specified with the –d option, the –m option, or both, or if the –m option is specified with the –d option, the concatenation of the position-sensitive tests specified by these options is applied in the order specified by the appearance of these options.
 If a –M or –m file option-argument is -, then the results are unspecified.

 The following operands are supported: